You are here

 ECEA Rules specify a student's "state-approved" identification in one or more categories of giftedness transfers to any district in Colorado.
 This is defined as "portability."

-"State approved" means the AU followed ECEA criteria and CDE guidance for identification.
+"State approved" means the AU followed ECEA criteria for identification.
 If an AU chooses to identify students not using state criteria, the student's identification is not portable.
 If the student moves to a new AU in Colorado, the AU determines if the identification meets the new AU's requirements.
 If the student moves out-of-state, the identification is not portable.
 If a student moves to Colorado with an identification from a previous state, the AU makes a determination if the student's body of evidence meets criteria for a gifted determination in Colorado.
 Criteria for gifted identification varies from state to state.

 AUs are strongly encouraged to include universal screening in identification procedures.
 “Universal Screening” means the systematic assessment of ALL students within a grade level for identifying students with exceptional ability or potential, especially students from traditionally underrepresented populations; and/or screening in conjunction with creation of each student’s individual career and academic plan (ICAP).
 AU’s may apply for annual grant funds to offset the cost of universal screening assessment.